 Love Thy Neighbour

 The UN found that happiness was a social issue, not just a personal one.
-When ranked, the top three all had strong results under the banners of caring and generosity.
+The top habits of happy people, in happy countries, all ranked highly under the banners of caring and generosity.
 The conclusion is that when people know they are cared for they feel safe.
 Safety allows room for happiness and in these nations, people believe that strangers and loved ones had their back and could be relied on in times of need.
 It also helps that Norwegian’s don’t move often, but you can bring the community spirit into your own life by smiling at people you pass on the street, asking a shop assistant how their day is going and learning your neighbours names instead of pretending they don’t exist.
 See?
 Simple!

-Being generous was the other happiness element shaped by the community and these countries achieved it by having the largest number of the population giving money to charities regularly.
+Another of the key habits of happy people?
+Generosity.
+This happiness element is shaped by the community and these countries achieve it by having the largest number of the population giving money to charities regularly.
 This is described as being ‘pro-social’ and Dane’s especially like to spend their money on socialising and experiences rather than high-end goods.
 It’s not about giving all your worldly possessions away; it’s about being open to sharing with others, just like your mother taught you.
 Bring the happy vibes of generosity into your life by volunteering or ‘paying it forward’ next time you’re grabbing a coffee.

 On the other side of physical health is the often overlooked but equally important mental health.
 Besides having a great approach to mental illness care, all these countries had an anti-stress approach to day-to-day life.
 We’re sure you’ve heard of ‘hygge’, which is the practice of pursuing cosiness and contentment.
 It’s basically an art form in Denmark and Norway, and thanks to it the citizens have a chill outlook and appreciation of the simple things.
 They know how important it is to look after your brain box, and you can too!
 Take up meditation, or do as they do and put aside 15 minutes everyday to enjoy a cup of tea in the sunshine.

 The young hearts know the key to happiness is freedom and all three countries ranked highly on this measurement, saying they believed they had the ability to make their own decisions in life and express themselves in society.
-You can achieve this easily everyday by practicing gratitude for having the ability to travel, be free and drive the course of your destiny… and also just by being yourself.
+An easy way to implement one of the key habits of happy people is to practice gratitude, and reflect on the freedom of choice you have in your own life.
+Celebrate being able to live a life on your own terms and to simply just be yourself.

 Adding to this is that all these happy spots have progressive governments that support citizens socially and in their human rights.
 Iceland and Denmark both have amazing parental leave schemes for example, that have directly impacted economic growth.
 While you can’t adopt a new government, you CAN petition for change.
 Find an issue you believe needs improvement and lend your voice to making things better.